irinadel/Db2whc/migr_faq.md

 {:pre: .pre}
 {:video: .video}

-# Migration FAQs
+# Upgrade FAQs
 {: #migr_faq}

-## What do I need to do with my applications before the migration?
+## What do I need to do with my applications before upgrade?
 {: #q_appl}

 ### For users of the Db2 Warehouse on Cloud REST API